-Weeksville Heritage Center partners with acclaimed artists and musicians Mendi + Keith Obadike for a new commission -- a suite of artists’ works entitled Utopias.
+Weeksville Heritage Center partners with acclaimed artists and musicians Mendi + Keith Obadike for a new commission -- a suite of artists’ works entitled Utopias: Seeking for A City.

 Mendi + Keith are serving as the first artists in residence at Weeksville Heritage Center.
 The artists are known for making site-specific projects that use sound and music to address history.
-The upcoming exhibition Mendi + Keith Obadike: Utopias explores the role of African-American cities and towns in the long journey to freedom.
-Between 1830 and 1970 African-Americans created many independent communities across the United States.
+With the unveiling of their installation Utopias: Seeking for A City, the artists ask visitors to think about what songs and stories were in the minds of the people who created Weeksville and other intentional communities.
 These thriving places, including the historic Weeksville, Brooklyn (est. 1830), served as a haven for its citizens as well as an incubator for Black artists, scientists, educators, and entrepreneurs.
 For this project the Obadikes traveled across the country recording ambient sounds from Black towns.
 They used these recordings to create installations using fragments of African-American songs that express this desire for a utopian city.